venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-only.md

 ## Requirements

--   A blank disc (CD blank or DVD blank or BR blank) to just burn/record the source media file downloaded
+-   A usb stick to write the ISO source media file downloaded
+-   In the new machine we need an USB port free and able to boot
--   In the new machine we need optical drive as input source media
+-   In the new machine we need and BIOS or UEFI able to boot USBsticks
 -   In the new machine we need at least 512Mb of RAM, but required 2Gb of RAM for desktop/graphical applications
 -   In the new machine we need target media with at least 2G of hard